 Here I call it the “fire hydrant” for some obvious reasons.
 But then again I keep my heel as close as I can to my rear end and then bring that knee out to the side without tilting at my hips at all so I am getting the gluteus medius there.

 #4 Side Clam

 Then we will lie on our side and we will do a Clam Shell.
-In the article I mentioned that the hips are flexed to about 60 degrees, so this would be 90 degrees of hip flexion and that would be about 60 degrees.
+In the article, I mentioned that the hips are flexed to about 60 degrees, so this would be 90 degrees of hip flexion and that would be about 60 degrees.
 My knees are bent to about 90 degrees.
-My feet stay touching and my hip doesn’t roll backwards as I lift the top knee.
+My feet stay touching and my hip doesn’t roll backward as I lift the top knee.